 As we look further, we see descriptives of all that surrounds God’s throne.

-Not only is God’s splendor and majesty on display, but we see those whom God has honored, seated around Him.
-The fact that they too sit on thrones is a recognition of the authority imparted to them as well.
-We witness the divine calling of God’s goodness when He entrusts is, His servants, with representing His power as ambassadors to the world.
+Not only is God’s splendor and majesty on display, but we also see those whom God has honored, seated around Him.
+The fact that they too sit on thrones is a recognition of the authority God imparts to them.
+We witness the divine calling of God’s goodness when He entrusts His servants with His power as ambassadors to the world.

 2 Corinthians 5:20 “Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.”

-Finally, when Jesus suffered and died at Calvary, we see the curtain of the temple being torn, and the foundation being broken.
+When Jesus suffered and died at Calvary, the curtain of the temple was torn, and the foundation of the temple was broken.
 No longer does the Lord abide in a temple made by man but now His temple is in our hearts.

 1 Corinthians 6:19-20 “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.”

 The glory of God rests on His people.
 We are called to be His light to the world.
-Then, when Jesus appears again and takes us with Him into Heaven, we will dwell with Him.
+When Jesus appears again and takes us with Him into Heaven, we will dwell with Him.
 This is our hope, the joy of all who eagerly wait for His return.